SEMAT-Exists-Org/source-services-project/README.md

 #### JSON Schemas

-The request / response examples and JSON schemas for communication with Project servie are exposed in the SCHEMAS description.
+The request / response examples and JSON schemas for communication with Project servie are exposed in the [SCHEMAS description document](https://github.com/SEMAT-Exists-Org/source-services-project/blob/master/SCHEMAS.md).

 #### Running Project Service